PacktPublishing/Becoming-a-Rockstar-SRE/Chapter-12/testing-simulation-lab.md

 * k6

-1. Run the simple test by issuing the following command:
+1. Run the simple test by issuing the following command

 `k6 run simple-test.js`

-2. Run the load test by using this command:
+2. Run the load test by using this command

 `k6 run load-test.js`

 ### Explanations

-Please check the book chapter XII for explanations of the concepts applied in this lab.
+Please check the book chapter **XII** for explanations of the concepts applied in this lab.

 ## End of the Document